-Two weeks from facing the blank canvas, I had a low-fidelity wireframe prototype of the step-by-step campaign creation wizard, ready to validate with users.
+Two weeks from facing the blank canvas, I had a low-fidelity wireframe prototype of the multi-step campaign creation wizard, ready to validate with users.

 User testing #1 top takeaways:

-- First time users came to the product with an ‘exploring mindset’.
+- First time users came to the product with an exploration mindset.
 They wanted to try out the tool to get a feel for it.
 Actually submitting a request was going to take more preparation.
 I re-ordered the steps to give more visibility and control on options that are important to first time users.

 - They had questions in mind that needed to be answered while interacting with the product.
-I made a note of these to share with stakeholders and incorporate into designs.
+I incorporated answers of these questions into the designs.

 I took the user testing findings into consideration and re-designed the steps to create a campaign.